-- 1 Needle plate cover

-- > The needle plate cover is removed.

-- If there is no screw in the needle plate cover
+- > The needle plate cover is removed. - If there is no screw in the needle plate cover - Grasp both sides of the needle plate cover, and then slide it toward you.

 - 1 Needle plate cover - The needle plate cover is removed.